Explore Ancient Metallurgy and Artifacts

 -

 Visit the page Western Asiatic Bronze Large Sword blade with long tang Western Asiatic Bronze sword.
 Perfectly preserved sword with a long full tang.
-The blade’s shoulders are round at hilt, blade with a wide flat tang merging into a triangular midrib at half of blades length. -
+The blade’s shoulders are round at hilt, blade with a wide flat tang merging into a triangular midrib at half of blades length.
+There is a round shadow of hilt guard on the forte, and a patch of organic glue on the neck shows under UV light. -

 Visit the page Leaf shaped bronze sword with short tang Bronze Age Mycenaean type Short Sword category: Tang-hilted blades, characteristic of the Near East and the Eastern Mediterranean during the late 3rd to early 2nd millennium BCE.
 Short tang with single mounting hole.
 Splayed square shoulders and concave blade geometry.
 Hilt mounting shape visible.
 Culture/Region: Likely Levantine (Canaanite) or Anatolian tradition.
 It shares significant similarities with weapons from the Amorite or Early Phoenician spheres.
 Time Period: Middle Bronze Age I–II (approx. 2000–1700 BCE).
 Morphological Type: This is a Square-Shouldered blade with a simple piercing on the tang for a rivet.
 The Shoulders: The splayed square shoulders are a key diagnostic feature.
 In the Middle Bronze Age, the transition from the blade to the hilt was often the weakest point.
 Square shoulders provided a wide surface area for a separate hilt (likely made of organic material like wood, bone, or ivory) to be seated firmly against the metal.
 Profile: The blade has a slow, elegant taper toward the point.
 This design suggests a weapon balanced for both thrusting and slicing.
 At 471 mm (approx. 18.5 inches), it sits right on the border between a long dagger and a short sword (dirk).
 Short Tang: The narrow, projecting tang would have been inserted into a slotted handle.
 Mounting Hole: The single mounting hole is designed for a bronze or silver rivet that would pass through the handle and the tang to lock the assembly in place.
 Weight (346 g): This is exceptionally light for its length, suggesting a high-quality tin-bronze alloy that allowed for a thinner, more flexible blade without sacrificing lethal strength.
 The surface displays a mottled, stable crusty green patina (malachite) with flecks of azurite (blue).
 This noble patina indicates the artifact was buried in a relatively stable environment for millennia.
 There are no obvious signs of notched edges (battle damage), which, combined with the elegant form, suggests it may have been a status symbol or a funerary accompaniment for a high-ranking individual. -